provable-things/ethereum-keys-sgx/README.md

 :black_square_button: Make threaded to have vanity addresses (can limit tried?)

-:black_square_button: Abstract out generic enclave funcs (mem. allocing etc)
+:white_check_mark: Abstract out generic enclave funcs (mem. allocing etc)

 :white_check_mark: Separate the app from the SDK repo enclave to make it lean and mean.